Case Study 1

 Nick and Jody were having cash-flow issues, no emergency fund, and mounting debt.

-They were considering a refinance on their mortgage for a larger amount, with a cash pay-out so they could pay-off their debt.
-We discussed spending habits, and how rolling credit card debt into their mortgage would create risk, as that unsecured credit card debt would now be secured by their home and the behaviors that got them here did not change.
+They were considering a refinance on their mortgage for a larger amount, with a cash pay-out so they could payoff their debt.
+We discussed spending habits, and how rolling credit card debt into their mortgage would create risk, as that unsecured credit card debt would now be secured by their home and the behaviors that got them here did not change (which meant they might find themselves in debt again).

 They were only looking at the issues from a monthly cash-flow perspective and not considering the additional interest or spending habits.
 Using an amortization schedule, they saw how much the additional interest they would have spent by rolling that debt into a new mortgage for 30 years would REALLY cost them.
 Instead, we created a plan & strategy to refinance the existing mortgage balance (not a cash payout for more money), use the extra monthly savings created by the lower mortgage payment to pay-down the debt within 3 years.

-The data and plan created motivation, and within 2 months, their spending was on track and had saved $5K in their emergency fund.
+The data and plan created motivation, and within 2 months, their spending was on track and Nick and Jodyhad saved $5K in their emergency fund.

 Case Study 9